hapax/hapax.github.io/assets/form.md

 marked, and stuck together in clever ways; materials curve and stick by virtue of their constituent chemicals, usually long, jointed molecular chains called polymers;
-molecules, in turn, are built like tinkertoys from Nature's smorgasboard of atoms; and each atom is a tiny solar system, with electrons whirring around a dense core of protons and neutrons.
+molecules, in turn, are built like lego from a smorgasboard of atoms;
+and each atom is a tiny solar system, electrons whirring around a dense core of protons and neutrons.
 Thus, some philosophers conclude, only electrons, protons, and neutrons exist.